 Placement Process and Paperwork

-Work experience happens during the summer of year 10 for one week.
-During that week all students in year 10 are at a place of work for the whole week.
-Students choose their job from the job board which is shown below.
+Work experience happens during the summer of Year 10 for 5 days.
+During that 5 days all students in Year 10 are at a place of work for the whole 5 days.
+Students will need to find their own work experience placement.
 Preparation for this week happens in PSHE lessons where application letters and CVs are written.
-More information is sent home during this time, and copies of forms will be made available to download on the website.
+More information is sent home during this time, and copies of forms are available to download on the website and from student services.

 Finding a placement

 We encourage you and your child to seek out a work experience placement.
-Student’s will need to create a C.V and contact companies directly to enquire about a placement.
-Examples of previous placements include The Nuffield in Woodingdean.
-The Sealife Centre & many shops in Churchill Square.
+Student’s will need to create a C.V. and contact companies directly to enquire about a placement.
+Examples of previous placements include local banks, hairdressers and other local businesses in Woodingdean.

 At various stages during the process of finding and starting a placement there will be a requirement for parental consent and signed agreements; however, we must emphasise the main responsibility for the organisation and action should lie with your child.